codalnest/files/lgc.md

 (e) Fugitives from justice in criminal or nonpolitical cases here or abroad; (f) Permanent residents in a foreign country or those who have acquired the right to reside abroad and continue to avail of the same right after the effectivity of this Code; and (g) The insane or feeble-minded.

-SECTION 41.
+Section 41.
 Manner of Election. - (a) The governor, vice-governor, city Mayor, city vice-mayor, municipal Mayor, municipal vice-mayor, and Punong Barangay shall be elected at large in their respective units by the qualified voters therein.
 However, the Sangguniang kabataan chairman for each Barangay shall be elected by the registered voters of the katipunan ng kabataan, as provided in this Code.

 (b) The regular members of the Sangguniang Panlalawigan, Sangguniang Panlungsod, and Sangguniang bayan shall be elected by district, as may be provided for by law.